Undergraduate Research Opportunities Center

 • U.S. citizenship or U.S. permanent residency

-• Be either a first-generation & low-income college student or belong to a group traditionally underrepresented in higher education
+• Be either a first-generation & federally low-income college student or belong to a group traditionally underrepresented in higher education

 Ronald E. McNair, African American Astronaut